juniinacio/BurpSuite/docs/en-US/Connect-BurpSuite.md

 ```

 ### -Uri
-Specifies the URL to your BurpSuite Enterprise server.
+Specifies the URL to BurpSuite Enterprise.

 ```yaml
 Type: String